gyrostable/ccip-gyd/README.md

 ## Bridging from Ethereum to Arbitrum

-decimal-scaled value (in 18 decimals), e.g., 1000000000000000000 for 1.0 GYD.
+Assume you want to bridge some given amount AMOUNT from Mainnet to Arbitrum.
+Let AMOUNT be the  decimal-scaled value (in 18 decimals), e.g., 1000000000000000000 for 1.0 GYD.
 Let RECIPIENT be the recipient address on Arbitrum.

 1. On Mainnet, on GYD, approve AMOUNT to GydL1CCIPEscrow:
     ```